The blob in the box

 All the educational resources of the Great Plant Hunt were free and online.
 This was 2009, after all.
 But they also took a physical form, which arrived along with a mini seed bank, a plant press, a plant identikit, a Darwin storybook, a stack of stickers and more… all enclosed in a magnificent cardboard treasure chest.
 Known at St Jude’s simply as ‘the box’, the chest was a piece of theatre, made by Kew out of a unique blend of educational philanthropy, science and creativity.

 Today there are some 23,000 treasure chests in the UK.
 Each has captured tens if not hundreds of imaginations.
-The Great Plant Hunt is now being adapted for use in India, where it will reach thousands if not millions more children.
+The Great Plant Hunt is now being adapted for use in India, where it will reach thousands or maybe millions more children.
 Meanwhile in St Jude’s, the school’s three-year plan to put science at the heart of the curriculum was achieved in just six months, thanks to Kew and the Wellcome Trust.
 And it all started on the day David Attenborough let the blob out of the box.

 The Breathing Planet Campaign will seek support for the creation of a new family landscape and education centre at Kew Gardens.